 There are two ways:

-Click on customize now to create a totally blank hair system and then under base pick the preset base you want.
+Click on CUSTOMIZE NOW after selecting the Customize heading on our site to create a totally blank hair system and then under base pick the preset base you want.
 This is a list of the most popular base presets, if you can't find one that you want, you can get in touch with customer service to help you pick one!
 You can then make some edits to the preset base and then pick your hair.